 Learn the proper use of utensils.
 Generally, you will start with the fork farthest from the plate and work your way in.
 Don’t use your utensils to gesture.
 If you talk with your hands, put down your fork and knife before waving your hands about.

 You may think that you have to be available to everyone who has your cell phone number at all times, but when you dine in a restaurant, put your cell phone on silent.
-Not only is it rude to the other people in your party, other customers don’t need to hear all your personal or professional business.
+Not only is it rude to the other people in your party, but other customers also don’t need to hear all your personal or professional business.
 If you receive a text message, either don’t respond or send a brief message letting the other person know you are unavailable until you leave the restaurant.

 Communication With Servers